codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 4. Login With Anonymous ParseUser

-For the sake of simplicity, we will use anonymous user to log into our simple chat app.
+For the sake of simplicity, we will use an anonymous user to log into our simple chat app.
 An anonymous user is a user that can be created without a username and password but still has all of the same capabilities as any other ParseUser.
 After logging out, an anonymous user is abandoned, and its data is no longer accessible.

 Open your main activity class (`ChatActivity.java`) and make the  following changes: